 Located in the El Coyote ranch in the municipality of Penjamo Guanajuato, it produces Tequila in the community of Magallanes in an artisanal way, a process that you can learn about: It has two brands – Tequila Bacabes and Orgullo de Penjamo.

-Also, in the municipality of Huanímaro, a young tequila called Tequila Huani is produced; the company was established in 2010, bringing together eighty producer partners, it is the first collective brand.
-They offer white and aged Tequila.
+Also, in the municipality of Huanímaro, a young tequila called Tequila Huani is produced; the company was established in 2010, bringing together eighty producer partners, and it is the first collective brand.
+They offer silver and aged Tequila.